Ankur (film)

-Ankur (English: The Seedling) is an Indian colour film of 1974.
-It was the first feature film directed by Shyam Benegal and the debut of Indian actors Anant Nag and Shabana Azmi.
-Anant Nag was introduced in Ankur by Shyam Benegal after his higher education in Mumbai.
-The film was shot in Hyderabad.
+Ankur (English: The Seedling) is a 1974 Indian Hindi-language drama film directed by Shyam Benegal in his directorial debut.
+The film features Anant Nag and Shabana Azmi, both in their acting debuts.
 Though Shabana Azmi had acted in other films as well, Ankur was her first release.

-Like many others of Benegal's films, Ankur belongs to the genre of Indian art films, or more precisely, Indian Parallel Cinema.
+Like later Benegal's films, Ankur belongs to the genre of Indian art films, or more precisely, Indian parallel cinema.
 The plot is based on a true story that occurred in Hyderabad, apparently in the 1950s.
-It was filmed almost entirely on location.
+The film was shot in Hyderabad. and filmed almost entirely on location.

-Ankur has won three National Film Awards and 43 other prizes, both in India and abroad.
+Ankur won three National Film Awards and 43 other prizes, both in India and abroad.
 It was nominated for the Golden Bear at the 24th Berlin International Film Festival.

 This film includes one whipping scene and more profanity than is usually found in Indian films.

 Plot

-Ankur is a complex film that analyzes human behaviour in general and heavily stresses characterisation (though the story is not fictional).
-The story revolves around two characters, Lakshmi and Surya.
+Ankur analyzes human behaviour in general and heavily stresses characterisation (though the story is not fictional).

-Lakshmi (Shabana Azmi) lives in a village with her husband Kishtayya (Sadhu Meher), a deaf-mute alcoholic potter who communicates using gestures.
+Lakshmi lives in a village with her husband Kishtayya, a deaf-mute alcoholic potter who communicates using gestures.
 The couple is poor and belongs to the lowly Dalit caste.
 Lakshmi attends a village festival and prays faithfully to the Goddess, stating that her only desire in life is to have a child.

-Surya (Anant Nag), the son of the village landlord, had just finished his studies in the nearby city of Hyderabad and arrives back home.
-Surya's father (Khader Ali Beg) has a mistress named Kaushalya with whom he has an illegitimate son named Pratap.
+Surya, the son of the village landlord, had just finished his studies in the nearby city of Hyderabad and arrives back home.
+Surya's father has a mistress named Kaushalya with whom he has an illegitimate son named Pratap.
 Surya's father claims to have given Kaushalya "the best land in the village", a gift which serves as both a token of his affection and also keeps Kaushalya quiet and satisfied.
-Surya is forced by his father into a child marriage with the under aged Saru (Priya Tendulkar), and begins to feel extremely sexually frustrated due to the fact that they cannot have sex until Saru reaches puberty.
+Surya is forced by his father into a child marriage with the underaged Saru and begins to feel extremely sexually frustrated due to the fact that they cannot have sex until Saru reaches puberty.

 Surya reluctantly takes over the administrative responsibilities of his share of land in the village.
 Alone, he moves into a different, older house, and Lakshmi and Kishtayya are sent as his servants.
 Not long after his arrival, he begins to exert his authority by introducing a number of different laws and measures, many of which are controversial among the village people.
 Almost immediately, Surya starts to form an attraction towards Lakshmi, and gives her the task of cooking his meals and serving him tea.
 This does not sit well with the village priest, a man who traditionally delivers food to the landowner, though at a higher price than Lakshmi asks.